CherylYegon/yolo/client/README.md

-Yolo App
+## Yolo App
-Welcome to Yolo App, a web application built with the MERN (MongoDB, Express.js, React.js, Node.js) stack.

-Overview
+## Table of Contents

+    Description
+    Project Set-Up
+    Installation
+    Technology Used
+    License
+    Author Info

+## Description
-Yolo App provides users with a platform to [provide a brief description of what the application does].
+Yolo App is a web application built with the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+It provides users with a platform to [provide a brief description of what the application does].
 It allows users to [mention key features or functionalities].

+## Project Set-Up
+Installation Requirement
+To set up the project, you'll need:

+   A laptop
+   Internet connection
+   GitHub account
+   VS Code

-Installation
+## Installation
 To run Yolo App locally, follow these steps:

 Clone the repository: